Peterlar/animal-game/README.md

 - CSS

 One parcing error was found through the official (Jigsaw) validator.
+I removed the shadow function as it was not needed wich solved the error.

 ## Deployment